 • Detailed explanation of the specific provisions of the proposal

-Article 1: Subject matter. – This provision sets out the purpose and scope of the draft Directive, in particular that it establishes minimum rules concerning the definition of criminal offences and sanctions in the area of money laundering offences as well as common provisions to improve investigation of those offences and to ensure better cooperation in the fight against money laundering.
+Article 1: Subject matter and scope. – This provision sets out the purpose and scope of the draft Directive, in particular that it establishes minimum rules concerning the definition of criminal offences and sanctions in the area of money laundering offences..

 Article 2: Definitions. – This provision provides definitions for "property" (in relation to the offences of money laundering cf. Article 3) in line with EU acquis and "legal persons" (in relation to the obligation to establish liability of legal persons cf. Article 6).

 While allowing Member States to maintain different approaches as regards predicate offences for money laundering (choosing between an all-crimes approach, lists of predicate offences, list of offences with a minimum penalty), this provision provides definitions of the term "criminal activity" which constitute predicate offences for money laundering.
 The range of criminal activities that generate the property which is laundered, as listed in this provision, is in line with Recommendation 3 of the Financial Action Task Force which requires, irrespective of the approach adopted to describe the predicate offences, the inclusion of offences from a list of designated categories of offences.
 The list in this provision is also in line with Article 9 (4) of the Council of Europe Convention on Laundering, Search, Seizure and Confiscation of the Proceeds from Crime and on the Financing of Terrorism of 2005 (CETS No 198), which requires parties to the Convention to apply the money laundering offence to the categories of predicate offences in the appendix to the Convention.
-The categories designated by the Financial Action Task Force and the categories in the appendix to the Convention correspond to the range of criminal activities listed in Article 2 of this proposal, with two exceptions: this article also includes cyber-crime and misappropriation as predicate offences, as explained below.
+The categories designated by the Financial Action Task Force and the categories in the appendix to the Convention correspond to the range of criminal activities listed in Article 2 of this proposal, with one exception: this article also includes cyber-crime as a predicate offence, as explained below.

 However, these categories are simply listed and not defined by the FATF or in the 2005 Convention, leaving wide scope for national differences in the range of predicate offences.
 This leads in some Member States to a rather limited scope of predicate offences included in national provisions.
 In addition, there is no comprehensive common understanding among Member States of the underlying criminal activities that generate the property laundered.